ahmohbati/SecOn/Security-Onion-14.04-Release-Notes.md

 - Once you've logged into your newly installed Security Onion, you'll notice that there is only a Setup icon on the desktop.
 Icons for Sguil/Squert/ELSA will be created when you run Setup.

-- Quick Setup is now called Evaluation Mode.
-When choosing Quick Setup, ELSA is now enabled by default.
+- When you run Setup, the Quick Setup and Advanced Setup options have been renamed.
+Quick Setup is now called Evaluation Mode.
+Advanced Setup is now called Production Mode.

+- When choosing Evaluation Mode, ELSA is now enabled by default.

-- Advanced Setup is now called Production Mode.
-When choosing Production Mode, you then have the option of Best Practices or Custom.
+- When choosing Production Mode, you then have the option of Best Practices or Custom.
 Best Practices asks a smaller number of questions and chooses the services that most folks want.
 Custom asks all questions just as Advanced Setup used to.

 - Once you've completed both phases of Setup, you should see the new icons on your Desktop for Sguil, Squert, and ELSA.
 As a reminder, Snorby has been removed from this release.